LPMatrix/laravel-redbiller-example/docs/README.md

 ### Callback response
 You'll need to setup a PSA callback URL on your account.
-> Send a POST request to this endpoint to get a sample response; query your database for the user ID using the sub_account.reference returned and credit their wallet with either the amount or settlement returned.
+> Send a ### request to this endpoint to get a sample response; query your database for the user ID using the sub_account.reference returned and credit their wallet with either the amount or settlement returned.
 No real money is involved in this transaction.
 ```php
 ```